zionsg/status/README.md

   instead of `TIMESTAMP NULL`, with 0 as the default value and the values being the UNIX timestamp in seconds/milliseconds/microseconds (at least millisecond precision recommended as many things can happen within the same second).
-This is due to MySQL treating NULL values as distinct, i.e. NULL != NULL, which would result in duplicate records, e.g. `('cat', NULL), ('cat', NULL), ('cat', 0), ('cat', 1650852966)` would still be allowed with the `UNIQUE(username, deleted_at)` constraint.
+This is due to MySQL treating `NULL` values as distinct, i.e. `NULL != NULL`, which would result in duplicate records, e.g. `('cat', NULL), ('cat', NULL), ('cat', 0), ('cat', 1650852966)` would still be allowed with the `UNIQUE(username, deleted_at)` constraint.
-  In such a case, for consistency's sake especially during coding, it would be better for all the audit columns in the database to use `BIGINT NOT NULL DEFAULT '0'` for the datatype.
-UNSIGNED is not used as it is not a valid datatype in the ANSI SQL standard, which means PostgreSQL would not support it.
-INT datatype not recommended as it is prone to the [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) without use of UNSIGNED.
+  In such a case, for consistency's sake especially during coding, it would be better for all the audit columns in the database to use `BIGINT NOT NULL DEFAULT '0'` for the datatype. `UNSIGNED` is not used as it is not a valid datatype in the ANSI SQL standard, which means PostgreSQL would not support it. `INT` datatype not recommended as it is prone to the [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) without use of `UNSIGNED`.
 See https://medium.com/@aleksandrasays/dealing-with-mysql-nulls-and-unique-constraint-d260f6b40e60 for more info.
 - The 4 most common audit columns are as listed below.
     + `created`: Record created.
 Columns: `created_at`, `created_by`.
     + `updated`: Record updated.
 Columns: `updated_at`, `updated_by`.
     + `deleted`: Record marked as deleted.
 Columns: `deleted_at`, `deleted_by`.
-      A value of NULL or 0 for `deleted_at` would imply that the record is not marked as deleted.
+      A value of `NULL` or 0 for `deleted_at` would imply that the record is not marked as deleted.
 Soft-deleted records, i.e. those marked as deleted, are usually subject to hard-deletion via cron jobs, i.e. purging from the database such that the records do not exist or take up space anymore.
     + `disabled`: Record disabled/suspended/deactivated.
 Columns: `disabled_at`,
       `disabled_by`.
-A value of NULL or 0 for `disabled_at` would imply that the record is not disabled.
+A value of `NULL` or 0 for `disabled_at` would imply that the record is not disabled.

 --------------------------------------------------------------------------------
 P.S.
 If you are searching for 2 same-length words to mark the start and end